Task #11: Delivery of minor update proposals for NordDRG 2015

-#6 Updated by Mats Fernström about 5 years ago
+#6 Updated by Mats Fernström over 6 years ago

 Mats Fernström, NPK, Sweden 2014-04-23

 Our previous comment (Ralph) was based on a misunderstanding of the Expert network decision.
 14X03 must still be in use and is deleted only from the diagnosis codes in the first table above.
 The other diagnosis codes with 14X03 will also have 14P01 (thus not only O80-O84 codes) which is used in the new rule as described by Martti.
 No change is needed for inpatient rules and validation rules.

-#7 Updated by Martti Virtanen about 5 years ago
+#7 Updated by Martti Virtanen over 6 years ago

 2014-04-30 Martti Virtanen